 Everyone knows that new mums need support.
 A lot of support.
 And we all know that new dad’s are usually the ones best placed to give it.
-But that doesn’t always mean they know what to do.
+But that doesn’t always mean they know what to do or what supportive questions to ask when they get home.

 And that’s OK!
 It’s not easy being a new dad.
 There’s a lot of focus on mum’s but not enough information out there to help dad’s learn just how they can be a great dad and a great partner.